Semi-Detached Rear Extension Rules: A Guide

 Scenarios that Necessitate Planning Permission

-Planning permission is typically required for semi-detached rear extensions that exceed the permitted development rights.
-These rights allow semi-detached houses to extend their rear by up to 3 meters without planning permission, provided the extension does not exceed half the width of the house and complies with other specified criteria.
-However, if the extension is wider than 4 meters or exceeds 3 meters in depth, planning permission is necessary.
-Additionally, if the extension affects listed properties or conservation areas, or if it's a substantial extension (i.e., one that exceeds 50% of the original house size), planning permission is required.
+Planning permission is typically required for semi-detached rear extensions that exceed permitted development rights.
+These rights allow semi-detached houses to extend their rear by up to 3 meters without permission, provided the extension does not exceed half the width of the house and meets other specified criteria.

 Consequences of Failing to Obtain Permission